 Navy Federal Credit Union account holders use the Navy Federal routing number.
 Navy Federal Credit is a dedicated US credit union for the entire Department of Defense employees in the United States.
 That means all Army, Navy, Marine Corps, and Air Force personnel are eligible to become a member of NFCU.
 So if you are a member, you need the NFCU routing number for all your money transfer transactions.
 Learn more about routing numbers articles in the Routing Numbers List.

 This is where we will tell you that we have your Navy Federal routing number.
-So there will be no reason for you to go look anywhere else.
-You just found the very article that will provide you the routing numbers and everything you need to know.
+So there will be no reason for you to look anywhere else.
+You just found the very article that will provide you with the routing numbers and everything you need to know.

 The routing number tells the account holder’s bank location in the United States.
-That means the routing number specifies the exact location where you opened your account.
+That means the routing number specifies the exact spot where you opened your account.

 Your NFCU routing number works just as any routing number.
-And the best part about the Navy Federal is that there is only using one routing number for all the money transfer transactions.
+And the best part about the Navy Federal is that there is only one routing number for all the money transfer transactions.

 If you are a Navy Federal account holder in Virginia, California, Georgia, or Maryland, you will be looking at the same routing number.
 For example, here is your Navy Federal routing number: 256074974.
 This will be the same routing number you will use when you do a national wire transfer and Direct Deposit.

 You might want to learn the Bank of America routing number if you are an account holder as well.
 We also have the Suntrust routing number, TCF Bank routing number, UW Credit Union, Fidelity, RBFCU routing number, PNC, and Associated Bank routing numbers.

-This part is important.
+This part is essential.
 You should know that the Navy Federal Credit Union does not have a Swift Code.
 What this means is simple.
 You will not be able to send or receive money internationally using your credit union account.
-As a matter of fact, most credit unions do not have Swift Code.
+Most credit unions do not have Swift Code.
 So this is not entirely a unique case.